hashicorp/serf/website/source/docs/commands/index.html.markdown

 usage: serf [--version] [--help] <command> [<args>]

 Available commands are:
     agent           Runs a Serf agent
     event           Send a custom event through the Serf cluster force-leave     Forces a member of the cluster to enter the "left" state join            Tell Serf agent to join cluster keygen          Generates a new encryption key
-    leave          Gracefully leaves the Serf cluster and shuts down members        Lists the members of a Serf cluster monitor        Stream logs from a Serf agent query          Send a query to the Serf cluster tags           Modify tags of a running Serf agent version        Prints the Serf version
+    leave           Gracefully leaves the Serf cluster and shuts down members         Lists the members of a Serf cluster monitor         Stream logs from a Serf agent query           Send a query to the Serf cluster reachability    Test network reachability
+    tags            Modify tags of a running Serf agent version         Prints the Serf version
 ```

 To get help for any specific command, pass the `-h` flag to the relevant